Writing

 Following in-depth training we have embedded the Talk for Writing method into our daily teaching.
 We have found the teaching style is perfect for our students as they benefit from the strong principles of the scheme.

 Talk for Writing lessons feature talk and discussion at their heart.
 This boosts the self-esteem of our students who all benefit from their personal ideas and opinions being shared each day.
 They are encouraged to express themselves through vocabulary study, grammar games and collaborative writing activities.
-Informal talk gives our students the chance to experiment and build their vocabularies and grammar knowledge in an informal and fun way.
+Informal talk gives our students the chance to experiment and build their vocabularies and grammar knowledge in an informal and active way.

 Talk for writing inspiration!